 Anne, Teed Off in Texas

+Tony’s Take: Sadly, this type of behavior is an indication of either contempt or rebellion.
+He likely feels put upon and therefore purposely delays “gratification” for you, his partner, as a form of punishment.
 If you wish the relationship to survive long term, you need to find out why he feels abused, why he feels disconnected from you.
 This will not be the only indicator that things have cooled between you.

 Good relationships are built on mutual caring and mutual respect, and when this breaks down , you get the kind of behavior pattern you are describing.
 You have to examine the situation and discover where you have pushed the limits too far, such that he compensates with this rather petty behavior.

-Understand that even though he’s being stubborn, it doesn’t mean he doesn’t care for you at all, and it doesn’t mean he doesn’t love you.
+Understand that even though he’s being stubborn, it doesn’t mean he doesn’t care for you or that he doesn’t love you.
 But it does mean that he feels trapped and emasculated by something in the relationship.

 To fix this, you must show him how much you care for him.
 You must show him how much you love him.
 You must show him how much you appreciate his doing these things for you, and your requests must sound like sincere requests not like orders, because it is the tone of an order which sets the reaction in play.
 Whereas a proper “reward” a smile, a kiss, a hug, a kind word, will brighten his day and bond him to you.

 If there’s one thing a man doesn’t like, it’s being nagged and pushed.
 When a man says he will do something but then doesn’t follow through, it could mean that he means to do (sincerely), but men tend to get easily distracted.
 They are not always as good as women when it comes to multi-tasking chores.
 They prioritize differently.
-For a man, getting something done at work is far more important than putting gas in the car to visit relatives he probably doesn’t want to visit, in the first place.
+For a man, getting something done at work or finishing the crossword puzzle before dinner is far more important than taking out the trash, putting gas in the car to visit relatives he probably doesn’t want to visit, in the first place.

 It’s a good idea for you to think before you speak.
 Don’t assign little tasks that you can do and that you feel must be done quickly, if you can quietly get them done yourself, and avoid frustration.
 There is a big difference between putting gas in the car (you could do this and he probably wouldn’t even notice) and a complicated project such as putting together that picnic table with power tools.
 Try assigning less on your “honey do” list, and the chances are better that your husband will actually do the important chores that you really need him to do.

 As to Tony’s suggestion that you have to “reward” a man for a job well done, I admit that I initially squirmed and was indignant.
 But again, I reconsidered (and so should you).
 In a perfect world you wouldn’t need to stroke your man’s ego, but men are fragile in their own way.
 Showing your appreciation for a chore is always nice, even if your husband takes what you do for granted.
 He shouldn’t, but women are used to being multi-taskers that handle mundane, thankless jobs, without recognition.

 What do you think of Alison and Tony’s advice to “Anne, Teed off in Texas?”
 OW WOULD YOU HANDLE THIS ISSUE?
 Does your partner procrastinate when it comes to chores?
 We’d love to hear from you.
 Share your thoughts in our comment section.
-Also feel free to share this Q&A with your social media contacts and link to it (or ask us if you would like to have our exclusive content for your web site–just remember it’s copyrighted, you must ask written permission ).
+Also feel free to share this Q&A with your social media contacts and link to it (or ask us if you would like to have our exclusive content for your website–just remember it’s copyrighted, you must ask written permission ).